-From 1 May 2021, the Research Team will be suspending our free enquiry service until the end of the year.
-We think it is important to explain why we are taking this step and what we will be doing during this period.
+On 1 May 2021, the Research Team temporarily suspended its free enquiry service until the end of the year.
+We think it is important to explain why we took this step and what we will be doing during this period.

 Our Enquiry Service